top

 I regret that I did not make the most of the first 15 years of my life after the spinal cord injury, and I hope that as few people as possible make the same mistake.
 Technological advancements open new possibilities for us, and we should seize them with both hands.
 I also hope that new extreme sports will emerge in the near future, ones that we can only dream of now.
 As long as health permits, I will certainly share my experiences in the form of detailed written descriptions, photos, and videos.

-Below is a list of extreme sports that I have tried and can wholeheartedly recommend to people with disabilities using wheelchairs:
+On my website, I present a list of extreme sports, along with detailed descriptions, that I have had the chance to experience and can highly recommend to people with disabilities who use wheelchairs.